RonenSiv/Leasy/README.md

    cd leasy
    ```
 2. **Backend Setup**
     - Navigate to the backend directory and install dependencies:
        ```bash
        cd backend
        pip install -r requirements.txt
        ```
     - Configure environment variables for API keys and database settings
        ```bash
-      cp .env.example .env
+       cp ..env.example ..env
        ```
     - Run the backend server:
       ```bash
       php artisan serve
       ```
 3. **Frontend Setup**
     - Navigate to the frontend directory and install dependencies:
       ```bash
       cd frontend
       npm install
       ```
     - Start the frontend development server
       ```bash
       npm start
       ```

 ## Usage

 1. **Upload a Video** ⬆️🎞
     - Use the upload feature on the home page to select and upload a video file.

 2. **Enhance Video and Audio** 🌟
     - Once uploaded, the system automatically enhances the video and audio quality.

 3. **View Transcription** 📃
     - Navigate to the transcription tab to view the generated transcript of the video.

 4. **View Summarization** 📄
     - The summarization tab provides a concise summary of the video content.

 5. **Quizlet Interaction** 🗂
     - Access the quizlet tab to interact with quizlets generated from the video content.

 6. **Chatbot** 🤖
     - Use the chatbot feature to ask questions related to the video and receive instant responses.

 ## Made By